 Kawa-Kawa Falls Cascade in Sta Cruz, Marinduque

 It took us almost an hour to reach the town of Sta Cruz coming from Torrijos.
 We headed into the market area where we also passed by the main Jac Liner station there.
 We saw the bus we rode already parked.
-We had a hearty lunch of sinigang with fresh fish and good ol’ home cooked pork chop and calamares at one of the carinderias there.
+We had a hearty lunch of sinigang with fresh fish and good ol’ home-cooked pork chop and calamares at one of the carinderias there.
 Followed by a serving of ice cream nearby.
-With afternoon closing midway, we moved on to explore some of the town’s attractions.
+With the afternoon closing midway, we moved on to explore some of the town’s attractions.

 The Sta Cruz Church built in 1714

 One of the main attractions of Sta Cruz, Marinduque is its impressive old church.
-The Sta Cruz church is the oldest church in the island of Marinduque built in 1714.
+The Sta Cruz church is the oldest church on the island of Marinduque built in 1714.
 It has an impressive Filipino-Hispanic Gothic design.
-Quite a different design from what I’ve usually seen on other churches.
+Quite a different design from what I’ve usually seen in other churches.
 Inside the altar is elegantly designed but at that time, renovations were being done.
 At the time a series of funeral services were being held, making it hard to take photos of the structure properly due to human and transport traffic.
 The drizzle also didn’t help in taking some photos.

 Kawa-kawa wide cascade

 We were told there were 2 falls found in town.
-Originally, we were looking for Paadjao falls.
+Originally, we were looking for Paadjao Falls.
 An impressive cascade falls which I visited years ago but somehow don’t remember where.
 We decided to check out the nearby falls first.
 The first and nearest one we found was disappointing since it was obviously developed.
 We decided to forego the other one and told our driver to take us to Paadjao Falls which incidentally our driver also has no idea where.
-They asked around and we were led to another falls, quite a distance from the town proper.
+They asked around and we were led to another fall, quite a distance from the town proper.

 Kawa-kawa Falls pour